8 min read

 After securing your perfect student accommodation in Grahamstown just in time for your next adventure at Rhodes University, you’re going to need a trusted moving service that suits your student budget.
 That’s where Wise Move comes in!

-Wise Move is a popular moving company platform trusted by thousands of South Africans, connecting you to top-rated, low-cost moving services across the country.
+Wise Move is a popular moving company platform trusted by thousands of South Africans, enabling you to book directly with top-rated, low-cost moving services in Port Elizabeth.
 Whether it’s just down the road or a long-distance move across the country, you’re guaranteed to find the perfect movers for the job.
-Plus, by comparing 1 000+ reviews and prices, you can ensure your move doesn’t break the bank so that you can save your money for your academic journey.
+Plus, by comparing reviews and prices, you can ensure your move doesn’t break the bank so that you can save your money for your academic journey.

 What do our customers say?